The Pickup Artist (2019 film): Marketing and release

-The Pickup Artist was released in theatres on 16 October 2020.
+The Pickup Artist was released in theatres on 16 October, 2020.
 It is one of the first films to release in Indian cinemas, as theatres reopened after seven months of lockdown due to the COVID-19 pandemic in India.
-The film was released on the OTT platform MX Player on 28 January 2021.
+The film was released on the OTT platform MX Player on 28 January, 2021.

 Reception

 The Times of India mentions a 4.4 out of 5 ratings.

-Mayur Lookhar from BeyondBollywood.com gave two-and-a-half of five, saying, "This neo-noir was proving too hot for our taste buds."
-The Newspost.live reports that the film received great reviews online with the audience calling it "Awesome new age cinema, breaking barriers," while others call it "out of the box!
-Picture Perfect."

 Awards and recognition

 The film was selected to be a part of WorldFest-Houston International Film Festival, the world's oldest independent film festival, in March 2019.
 The Pickup Artist won two Gold Remi Awards at the 2019 WorldFest-Houston.

 In February 2019, the film was selected to be a part of the East x Northeast International Film Festival in New York.
 It was nominated for Best Feature Film at the East X Northeast.
 It was the first Indian film to be selected in the Cinefantasy International Fantastic Film Festival in Brazil.